 King Ashoka (died 232 BC), the third Mauryan king, converted to Buddhism, became a great advocate of the religion, and actively propagated Buddhism throughout his empire.
-The Mauryan Empire constituted present-day Northern India and the Gandhara region, which included the area around present-day Islamabad and the Peshawar valley in present-day Pakistan, and parts of Afghanistan and Iran.
+The Mauryan Empire constituted Northern India and the Gandhara region, which included the area around present-day Islamabad and the Peshawar valley in Pakistan, and parts of Afghanistan and Iran.

-The Pakistani cities of Taxila (Taxshashila), Peshawar (Parshpura) and Charsaddah (Pushklavati) were important cities of Gandhara.
+The Pakistani cities of Taxila (Taxshashila), Peshawar (Parshpura), and Charsaddah (Pushklavati) were important cities of Gandhara.
 It was during this period that Taxila reached the peak of its development and became the center of Buddhism.
-Chandra Gupta Maurya and Ashoka spent time at Taxila, and so did their famous political adviser, Chanakya, who also taught at Taxila.
+Chandra Gupta Maurya and Ashoka spent time at Taxila, and so did their famous political adviser, Chanakya, who taught at Taxila.

 Back to the Bodhi tree of Islamabad.

-The old pipal tree that grew in the woods of Islamabad was also believed to be a “descendant” of the Bodhi tree in Gaya, possibly planted by a devotee alongside a temple that may have existed here.
+The old pipal tree that grew in the woods of Islamabad was also believed to be a descendant of the Bodhi tree in Gaya, possibly planted by a devotee, alongside a temple that may have existed here.
 Taxila, as the crow flies, is only a few miles from Islamabad and is full of Buddhist monuments — stupas, statues, and remains of monasteries.

 The madrassa houses a couple of thousand students ranging in age from 6 to 25, or even older.
 During breaks in their classes, they are seen swarming not only their own playground but also overrunning the nearby children’s park.
 It is an amusing sight to see bearded young men swinging and sliding on the swings and slides meant for children.
-But all these violations of civic rules were nothing compared to what they did to the Bodhi tree.
+But all these violations of civic rules are nothing compared to what they did to the Bodhi tree.

 They set it on fire!